milenamrugala/charity-donation/README.md

-The primary goal of this project is to establish a platform that facilitates the donation of unwanted items to reliable institutions.
+The project aims to create a space where everyone can donate their unnecessary belongings to trusted institutions.
+The project is not my original idea.
+It was a part of the Portfolio Lab on the course.

 User view: